-- The benefits would be applied to the soda pop, and the check or cash would be applied to the remaining $2 worth of soda pop, the bread, and the household cleaners.
+- The $8 benefits would be applied to the soft drinks, and the $22 check or cash is applied to the remaining $2 worth of soft drinks, the bread, dairy products and the cleaning suppies.

-Retail sales would be computed on the $12 (the $10 in household cleaners and the remaining $2 worth of soda pop.)
+Retail sales tax would be computed on the $12 (the $10 in pet food and cleaning supplies and the remaining $2 worth of soft drinks.)

 For a list of eligible food items, see USDA Food and Nutrition Service Eligible Food Items.